Fyber does not accept edits to this MSA. All changes must be provided only in the Service Order

 Fyber’s provision of the Services to Demand Partner entails the transmission and processing of data retrieved, sent and received by and from Fyber’s Users, clients and other third parties (“Data”).
 Certain transmitted Data may constitute Personal Information, as this term is referred to under applicable Data Protection Legislation.
 Therefore, the parties agree to comply with the following provisions.

 1.1.
-“Data Protection Legislation” means data protection and privacy laws, rules and regulations applicable to Demand Partner in relation to the processing of Personal Information under or in relation to the Agreement.
+“Data Protection Legislation” means data protection and privacy laws, rules and regulations, including the General Data Protection Regulation (GDPR) applicable to Demand Partner in relation to the Processing of Personal Information under or in relation to the Agreement.

-1.2.
-“Individual” means a natural person to whom Personal Information relates, also referred to as “Data Subject” pursuant to EU data protection laws and regulations.
+1.3.
+“Individual” means a natural person to whom Personal Information relates, also referred to as “Data Subject” pursuant to the GDPR or as “Consumer” pursuant to the CCPA.

 1.4.
 “Process” or “Processing” means any operation or set of operations which is or are performed upon Personal Information, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.